SS Paris (1916): Interior

 At the time of her entry into service, the Paris "was hailed as one of the most luxurious liners on the Atlantic with facilities that no other liner could claim."
 Pariss interior reflected the transitional period of the early twenties, between the earlier preferred Jacobean, Georgian, Baroque, and Palladian themes that were used in earlier liners built before World War I. Paris interiors were also a fusion of Art Nouveau and Art Deco.
 Many important early French Art Deco designers worked on the interiors and furnishings such as Louis Süe, Paul Follot, René Lalique, Suzanne Lalique-Haviland and Rene Prou.

-The painter Albert Besnard decorated the dining room with "La Gloire de Paris" and Georges Leroux made a large decorative panel for the smoking room: "Le Jardin du Luxembourg".
+The painter Albert Besnard decorated the dining room with "La Gloire de Paris" and Georges Paul Leroux made a large decorative panel for the smoking room: "Le Jardin du Luxembourg".
 The painter decorator Adrien Karbowsky also participated in the decoration of the ship's library, without forgetting Lalique.
 The decorating architect Louis Süe participated in the decoration of this liner.

 The First-Class accommodations on Paris consisted of 141 single-berth staterooms, 163 double-berth, and 32 with room for 3 people.
 In addition, there were 89 suites consisting of bedrooms, drawing room, and bathroom.
 First-Class staterooms had novel features like private telephones, and most had square windows instead of portholes.
 The First-Class dining room occupied three decks at its center, with the main level on E-Deck and balconies on D-Deck.
 The room was topped by a softly illuminated glass ceiling and entered by means of an imperial staircase with a mirrored background.

 On B-Deck were a series of public rooms including two saloons, the main First-Class staircase, and a reading room and library.
 The forward saloon, called the "Grand Salon de Conversation", was 75 ft. long x 45 ft. wide, with a 21 ft. high ceiling.

 Loss

-On 18 April 1939, Paris caught fire while docked in Le Havre and temporarily blocked the new superliner from exiting dry dock.
-She capsized and sank in her berth where she remained until after World War II, almost a decade later.
-A year after the war had ended, the 50,000-ton German liner was handed over to the French Line as compensation for Normandie and renamed Liberté.
+On 18 April 1939, Paris caught fire while docked in Le Havre and capsized and sank in her berth.
+The wreck temporarily blocked the new superliner from exiting dry dock and the funnels and masts of Paris had to be cut off to allow the newer liner to exit.
+The wreck of Paris remained at that spot through World War II, for almost a decade.
+A year after the war had ended, in 1946, the 50,000-ton German liner was handed over to the French Line as compensation for Normandie and renamed Liberté.
 While Liberté was being refitted in Le Havre, a December gale tore the ship from her moorings and threw her into the half-submerged wreck of Paris.
 She settled quickly, but in an upright position.
 Six months later Liberté was refloated and by spring 1947 she was in St. Nazaire for her final rebuilding.
 The wreck of Paris remained on the spot until 1947, when she finally was scrapped on site.